The incomparable George Burns was quoted as saying, “Happiness is having a large, loving, caring, close-knit family in another city.”

 We’re likely to get a knowing chuckle out of that quote, but the truth is that having family in the same city or town can be beneficial for our health.
 A number of studies have shown that when we engage in enjoyable family activities, we benefit in a number of ways that can improve health and increase longevity.

 Summer is the season when we’re most likely to plan family activities, including vacations and camping trips.
-If the budget is a bit tight, though, and you’re feeling guilty that you can’t go far this year, don’t fret—some research shows that spending time with family in your home community may bring more happiness than heading off to some exotic location anyway!
+If the budget is a bit tight, however, and you’re feeling guilty that you can’t go far this year, don’t fret — some research shows that spending time with family in your home community may bring more happiness than heading off to some exotic location anyway.

-Since August is Family Fun Month, we wanted to give you a few ideas of types of activities you can do together that help you burn calories, build muscle, and most importantly, secure those loving family bonds.
+Because August is Family Fun Month, we wanted to give you a few ideas of types of activities you can do together that help you burn calories, build muscle and, most importantly, secure those loving family bonds.

 Study Shows Families Are Happier When Engaging in Activities Close to Home

 The good news is that you don’t have to spend a lot of money.
-According to one study, your family is likely to have just as much fun if you keep it close to home as if you jetted off to the beach or to Disneyland.
+According to one study, your family is likely to have just as much fun if you keep it close to home as if you jetted off to some distant beach or Disneyland.

 “The best predictors of happiness in the context of family leisure,” the researchers wrote, “were family leisure time spent in familiar activities inside the home.”

 Why would this be?
 Researchers weren’t sure, but they suspected that new experiences require family members to pay attention to what’s happening.
 They must process new information, meet new people and figure out how to navigate in the new situation.
 All that leaves little time to nurture relationships.

 Familiar experiences, on the other hand, give family members more time to focus on one another.